TODO Add check function for valid inv_species / out_species combinations

 if time_metrics[-1] < time_range[-1]:

-"Last year in metrics time with "
+"Last year in metrics time with t_0 = %s and H = %s is earlier "

-+ " is earlier than last year in time range."
+"than last year in time range.",

 )